 - A public school might not accommodate when a child is absent due to illness, treatments, or therapy, to prevent falling behind.
 You may have to follow up closely for your child to receive the necessary services.

+Ultimately, the decision of whether to send your child to a public Canadian school or a private school is a personal one.
 We offer a full range of Educational Consulting Services to help families find the best Canadian school for their children, whether it is a Public or Private Canadian School.
 Our student first approach starts with understanding your child’s unique profile including their educational background as well as your families needs and values.
 We craft a list of school recommendations specifically tailored for your child.
 Next, we schedule school visits and shortlist schools.
 We work with parents on the application process including interview preparation and private tutoring.
 Finally, we help you choose the school which is the best fit for your child.